 Kenneth is responsible for more than fifty of Iceberg Publishing’s titles, across four series, and he’s also a partner in the company… meaning he’s one of the editors Ken Barron constantly complains about.

 He studied for six years at Wilfrid Laurier University, securing both a BA and an MA in military history.
 During that time, he also spent a year as a Balsillie Fellow at the Centre for International Governance Innovation, there working for Canada’s former ambassador and permanent representative to the UN, Paul Heinbecker.

 After graduating, he served as a Communications Consultant on staff for Member of Parliament Peter Braid, before joining his father in wealth management with Sun Life Financial.
-He has since moved to Edmonton, Alberta, and taken up the duties of Communications Coordinator with the Alberta Land Institute, at the University of Alberta.
+He has since moved to Edmonton, Alberta, and taken up the duties of Communications Manager with the $75-million Future Energy Systems research program, at the University of Alberta.